seandavies93/w-lang-examples-and-compiled-output/README.md

 ## Heap Allocation Details

-The heap is based on a linked-list implementation.
+The heap uses a contiguous linked-list implementation.
 I chose to dedicate a fixed memory range for the heap: locations 0 to 16383.
 Each node/block in the linked list will be of variable size and be structured as follows
 - Each block will have a three-word header
 - First header word is the `free` boolean, which indicates if the block is free
   - 1 for "free", 0 for "in-use"